Endorsers of Women's Empowerment Principles

 IBM has a comprehensive diversity program, Diversity 3.0, along with many formal mentoring and leadership programs for women—including 40 global women’s councils—that support advancement.
 IBM's Women Inventor's Community, which formed in late 2006, now has more than 1,000 women worldwide, and was created to foster gender empowerment in the patent development and application process, where women were largely underrepresented at the company.

-There are three women on Woolworths’ (1.0%*) 12-member board of directors, and there are two women on the company’s nine-member management board.
+There are three women on Woolworths’ (0.7%*) 11-member board of directors, and there are two women on the company’s 10-member management board.
 Woolworths has adopted the new Australian Securities Exchange Corporate Governance guidelines for diversity.
 As part of this commitment, the company aims to have 33% representation of women at the board level and within its executive leadership group by 2015.

-Woolworths' reports that, in 2011, women represented 54% of its overall workforce and 27.8% of executive leadership roles (up from 16.7% in 2004).
-Woolworth’s graduate intake for 2011 included equal female and male representatives and 36% of new senior executive appointments during 2010/2011 were women.
+In 2012, women represented 54% of Woolworths’ overall workforce and 28.3% of executive leadership roles (up from 16.7% in 2004).
+Woolworth’s aims to have equal representation of men and women in its graduate program with 52% of graduate recruits in 2012 women and 38% of new senior executive appointments during 2011/2012 were women.
 As part of its annual remuneration review process, Woolworths also undertakes an analysis of pay levels by gender, identifies any differentials, and takes appropriate steps to address any differentials.

 In order to facilitate women’s career development and remove barriers that may restrict their career progression, the company has created programs that prepare women to take on senior roles within the business, offers structured mentoring and networking opportunities, the provision of part-time and job-share roles, flexible reintegration after parental leave and support during this leave.